BilliMorgan/trivia-game/README.md

 "react-test-renderer": "^17.0.1"

 ## Getting Started
-- To start the app, please clone repository in separeta folder
+- To start the app, please, clone repository in separeta folder
 - Install all dependencies using the `npm install` command.
 - Run the development web server using the `npm start` command.
 - Open trivia-game in a browser with localhost:3000/